Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added an NPCTable so that players do not encounter the same NPC on the same level twice.
 - Added GameTable class that initializes all other tables
 - Puddles and (Devils) Water now douse Embers.
 Embers now visibly dissipate when they are destroyed.

+7/23:

+- Adding new functions for adding/removing gold, including a money vector for Gold objects.
+- Removed addGoldSprite function and money_sprites member variable
+- Fixed a bug that would allow the game to be cheesed with the inventory key